About the research

 - Millennium Cohort Study

-- Dataset containing harmonised variables measuring occupation from five longitudinal studies – now available from the UK Data Service.
+- Dataset containing harmonised variables measuring occupation from five longitudinal population studies – now available from the UK Data Service.

 - A user guide to accompany the harmonised occupation dataset – available to download from the UK Data Service